b4ux1t3/advent-of-code-2016/Day One/README.md

 ###Attempts
 * [Naive approach](naive.py) [Python]
-    * Uses a simple regex to parse the inputs, then traverses a grid and figures out where the end point is.
-Then it simply adds the absolute values of the cartesian cooridinates up to provide a minimum number of steps.
+    * Uses a simple parsing function to parse the inputs, then traverses a grid and figures out where the end point is.
+Then it adds the absolute values of the cartesian cooridinates up to provide a minimum number of steps.

-    In order to keep track of which direction our [turtle](https://en.wikipedia.org/wiki/Turtle_(robot)) is facing, we will have a list containing all of the directions, **N**orth, **E**ast, **S**outh, **W**est. For each instruction, we will increment the direction one index for every `R` command, which will turn our turtle clockwise, and decrement one index for each `L` command, which will turn our tutle counter-clockwise.
+    In order to keep track of which direction our [turtle](https://en.wikipedia.org/wiki/Turtle_(robot)) is facing, we will have a list containing all of the directions, **N**orth, **E**ast, **S**outh, **W**est. For each instruction, we will increment the direction one index for every `R` command, which will turn our turtle clockwise, and decrement one index for each `L` command, which will turn our turtle counter-clockwise.

     Then the turtle will walk along the cartesian plane the specified number of steps.
 It will do this by looking up the direction in a dictionary, which will be mapped to a differential corresponding to the `x` and `y` values of the turtle.
 For instance, if the turtle is facing **W**est, it will look up `W` in the dictionary, and see that it needs to add `-1` to its `x` cooridnate and `0` to its `y` coordinate.

     This will allow us to also move diagonally if we need to add that in the future.

     So, if the turtle is facing **N**orth, the command `L4` will decrement the index in our list of directions, making it face **W**est, and then find that it needs to add `-1` to its `x` coordinate and `0` to its `y` coordinate `4` times.

+    The instruction parsing method will simply take the first character of an instruction, and split that from the remaining characters.
+Then, the remaining characters will be converted into an integer.
+If it can't, the instruction will be thrown out.